opt command line parserThis document describes opt,

 |

-an enumerated type and is defined in the header file `opt.h'.
-The
+this is an enumerated type and is defined in the header

-OPT_UNDELIM, and OPT_UNDELIMC.
+and OPT_UNDELIMC .
 There is also a type

 OPT_NUL that is used internally.